-Digital signage allows you to show custom content on Webex Boards, Room, and Desk Series devices when they are in half-wake state.
+Digital signage allows you to show custom content on Board, Desk, and Room Series devices when they are in half-wake state.
 Digital signage is a great way to display advertising content and promote your brand, but also show visitor and internal employee information, dashboards or calendars.

-Digital signage is available for Cisco Webex Boards, Desk, and Room Series devices.
+Digital signage is available for Board, Desk, and Room Series devices.

-In order to avoid the risk of early deterioration of the screen, we recommend to keep usage of digital signage under a maximum of 12 hours per day.
+To avoid the risk of early deterioration of the screen, we recommend keeping usage of digital signage under a maximum of 12 hours per day.

 Read Best Practices For Using the Web Engine to learn more about the supported features and limitations of the web engine.
 If you encounter an issue with a web page, check the Troubleshooting section.

-From the customer view in https://admin.webex.com, go to the Devices page and click on your device in the list.
+From the customer view in https://admin.webex.com, go to the Devices page and select your device from the list.

 Go to Configurations and click Digital Signage.